Blepharomastix bademusalis

-Blepharomastix bademusalis is a moth in the family Crambidae.
+Blepharomastix bademusalis is a species of moth in the family Crambidae.
 It was described by William Schaus in 1924.
 It is found in Peru.

+Description

 The wingspan is about 23 mm.
 The forewings are white, the costa suffused with buffy brown.
 There is a faint buffy-brown spot in the cell.
 The postmedial line is faint and buffy brown and there are brown terminal points.
 The hindwings are white with a faint postmedial line, as well as an interrupted sayal (the color of sackcloth) -brown terminal line.